 Crossbow opportunities include portions of bow seasons in addition to muzzleloader and regular seasons:

-- Crossbows may be used to take deer or bear during muzzleloader seasons and a portion of the early bow seasons (see maps on Deer Hunting Season Dates and Bear Hunting) by hunters with a valid hunting or junior hunting (ages 14-15 only) license and a current muzzleloader privilege.
+- Crossbows may be used to take deer during muzzleloader seasons and a portion of the early bow seasons (see maps on Deer Hunting Season Dates and Bear Hunting) by hunters with a valid hunting or junior hunting (ages 12-15 only) license and a current muzzleloader privilege.
 Junior hunters (ages 14-15) may also take bear with crossbows during these seasons (see map on Bear Hunting).

 - Crossbows may be used to take deer during the regular season by hunters with a valid hunting or junior hunting (ages 12-15) license and to take bear during the early bear during early bear and regular seasons by hunters with a valid hunting or junior hunting (ages 14-15 only) license.